FernandoPereiraM/ia-frontp/README.md

-# 🍽️ Recipe.io - Angular App 🥦
+# 🍽️ Recipe.io - Angular Front App 🥦

 Recipe.io is an innovative digital assistant designed to make your cooking experience easier and more enjoyable.